 JOHN THE BAPTIST + BAPTISM OF JESUS + LUKE 3

 Bible Background: John the Baptist appears and acts like one of the prophets.
 He attracts people and gets their attention!
 Jesus and John are cousins.
-John issues a call to real repentance, as in: “Turn your life towards God!”.
+John issues a call to serious repentance.
 People respond!
 Maybe John has tapped into a hungering for God; a hunger that people have for new beginnings in life!

 Then Luke does an odd thing: he ushers John off the stage quickly, telling how King Herod had him thrown in prison.
 Now Jesus will take center stage!
 His actual baptism is briefly noted.
 The Holy Spirit and the voice from heaven confirm “You are my beloved Son!”

 Reflections: 1.
 Luther’s Small Catechism lists these benefits of baptism: “In Baptism God forgives sin, delivers from death and the devil, and gives everlasting salvation to all who believe what God has promised.”
 Which of those benefits do you appreciate the most?